 The taconite production tax rate for any given year is determined by multiplying the prior year's rate by the percentage change in the Gross Domestic Product Implicit Price Deflator (GDPIPD) from the fourth quarter of the second preceding year to the fourth quarter of the preceding year.
 The U.S. Department of Commerce publishes the GDPIPD monthly in Survey of Current Business.
 This escalator takes effect each year unless the rate is frozen or changed by the Minnesota State Legislature.
-The escalator was not allowed to take effect for concentrates produced in 2005.
-The tax rate for the 2005 production year was \$2.137 per taxable ton.
-For concentrates produced in 2006, the rate will be \$2.203 per taxable ton.
+The tax rate for the 2006 production year was \$2.203 per taxable ton.
+For concentrates produced in 2007, the rate will be \$2.258 per taxable ton.